elesiuta/pyxargs/README.md

                         before building command (after separating by
                         delimiter), use {0}, {1}, ... to specify placement
                         (implies --format)
+  -g regex, --groups regex
+                        use regex capturing groups on each input item with re.search(regex, input).groups() before building
-  -f, --format          format command with input using str.format() instead
+                        command (after separating by delimiter), use {0}, {1}, ... to specify placement (implies --format) -f, --format          format command with input using str.format() instead of appending or replacing via -I replace-str, the command is then evaluated as an f-string, use {0}, {1}, ... to specify placement and {{expr}} to evaluate expressions
-                        of appending or replacing via -I replace-str -I replace-str        replace occurrences of replace-str in command with input, default: {}
+  -I replace-str        replace occurrences of replace-str in command with
+                        input, default: {}
   --resub pattern substitution replace-str